gantsign/development-environment/docs/_docs/configuration.md

   http: 'http://proxy.example.com:3128/'
 ```

-#### Gnome proxy override
+#### GNOME proxy override

-If you need to use a different proxy for Gnome applications, or just want to
+If you need to use a different proxy for GNOME applications, or just want to
-take advantage of more advanced proxy options for Gnome applications, you can
+take advantage of more advanced proxy options for GNOME applications, you can
 follow the documentation below.

-Note: the Gnome proxy settings are also used by some other non-gnome
+Note: the GNOME proxy settings are also used by some other non-GNOME
 applications such as the Google Chrome web browser.

 ##### Proxy auto-config